theolivenbaum/resin/README.md

 ResinDB is designed to be used as

+- a disk-based replacement for your in-memory business entity cache
-- a data store
+- a training data vector store
-- a cache-replacement
-- an index to your database/store
+- a index of your data
-- a component of a distributed database/search engine
+- a component of a distributed database
 - a framework for experimenting with scoring models
+- a search engine

-ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.
+ResinDB's architecture can be compared to that of Lucene, LevelDB or SQL Server LocalDB in that it runs in-process.
 What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

 ## DocumentTable